 We dogs bark for many reasons.
 Mainly to communicate with humans, warning them of potential dangers, or protecting them from harm.
 Excessive barking, however, can be a bit of a problem involving dog behavior.
-We can get pretty out of hand sometimes with barking and need to learn when to bark and when not to bark.
+We can sometimes get pretty out of hand with barking and need to learn when to bark and when not to bark.

-here’s a few ways to prevent excessive barking:
+here are a few ways to prevent excessive barking:

 - Don’t comfort or reward us when we are barking out of anxiety or wanting attention.
 That would be encouraging the bad barking behavior rather than discouraging it.

-- Never let us bark constantly outside.
+- Never let us constantly bark outside.
 Not only will this make enemies of your neighbors, but it also may have the local police knocking on your door.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Gain more canine knowledge through Acme Canine’s social media: website, Facebook, YouTube, Instagram